 - A variety of recreational amenities

-- Yoga, art, music and equine therapy
+- Yoga, art, and music therapy

 - Outpatient and aftercare treatment